-The Stage and Equipment Coordinator issues keys to buildings and rooms via written request on behalf of a student.
+The Operations Manager issues keys to buildings and rooms via written request on behalf of a student.
 This includes percussion, double reed, bass, harp and piano keys.
-The students that need keys should check with the SEC, WH 102.
+The students that need keys should email chapel_music@redlands.edu.
 Approval from instructor or ensemble director is required prior to obtaining a key.
 When the process is complete, the key can be picked up at the Public Safety Office.
 Keys must be turned in to Public Safety on the date due or upon request of Public Safety or the Music Office.
 If a student doesn't return their keys or loses them, then they will be responsible for the rekeying costs, which may be added to their student account.